davift/TorTunnel/README.md

 sudo ./tortunnel.sh --stop
 ```

-Optionally, restart the Tor service if necessary.
-All circuits will be refreshed (new).
+If necessary, restart the Tor service.
+This will refresh (renew) all circuits.

 ```
 sudo ./tortunnel.sh --refresh